RealDoigt/General-Purpose-Shell/doc/spec.md

 ### Functions

 Functions are variables, they work exactly the same as regular variables but they can also be used with the `void` type, which is a fake type not usable with other kinds of variables, to indicate that the function returns nothing when it is called.
-As the previous sentence suggests,